exercism/python/concepts/random/about.md

 Mathematicians love Greek letters, so we use `μ` ('mu') to represent the mean and `σ` ('sigma') to represent the standard deviation.

-Thus, if you read that "95% of values are within 2-sigma of the mean" or "the Higgs boson has been detected with 5-sigma confidence", such comments relate to the standard deviation.
+Thus, if you read that "95% of values are within 2σ of μ" or "the Higgs boson has been detected with 5-sigma confidence", such comments relate to the standard deviation.

 ```python
 >>> mu = 4.731